deck-app/adminer/README.md

 ## Docker Images

-❗For better reliability we release images with stability tags (`wodby/adminer:4.8-X.X.X`) which correspond to [git tags](https://github.com/wodby/adminer/releases).
+❗For better reliability we release images with stability tags (`adminer:latest`) which correspond to [git tags](https://github.com/wodby/adminer/releases).
 We strongly recommend using images only with stability tags.

 Overview: